 The DPLL reference input mux supports automatic input selection or manual input selection through software or pin control.
-The device provides hitless switching with proprietary phase cancellation for improved phase transient performance ( $\pm 50\text{ps}$ typical).
+The device provides hitless switching with proprietary phase cancellation for improved phase transient performance ($\pm 50\text{ps}$ typical).
 The reference clock input monitoring block monitors the clock inputs and performs a hitless switchover or holdover when a loss of reference (LOR) is detected.
-A LOR condition can be detected upon any violation of the threshold limits set for the input monitors, which include amplitude, missing pulse, runt pulse, and 1PPS (pulse-per-second) detector.
+A LOR condition can be detected upon any violation of the threshold limits set for the input monitors, which include amplitude, frequency, missing pulse, and runt pulse.
 The threshold limits for each input detector can be set and enabled per clock input.
 The tuning word history monitor feature allows the initial output frequency accuracy upon entry into holdover to be determined by the historical average frequency when locked, minimizing the frequency and phase disturbance during a LOR condition.

-The device has four outputs with programmable drivers, allowing up to four differential clocks, or a combination of differential clocks and up to four 1.8V LVC MOS pairs (two outputs per pair).
+The device has eight outputs with programmable drivers, allowing up to eight differential clocks, or a combination of differential clocks and up to four 1.8V LVC MOS pairs (two outputs per pair).
 The output clocks can be selected from either APLL/VCO domain through the output muxes.
 The output dividers have a SYNC feature to allow multiple outputs to be phase-aligned.